 Add a few tablespoons of the oil that was used to brown the chicken above.
 Cook on high heat for about 5 minutes.

-Add chicken, chicken juice, water, peanut butter, eggplant, salt and chilli peppers.
+Add chicken, chicken juice, water, peanut butter, eggplant, salt and chili peppers.
 Simmer for about 30 minutes.
 Add additional salt to taste, if needed.

 You can eat with rice and/or fried or boiled plantains, or some nice stinky chikwangue.